monastyrskyy/monastyrskyy.github.io/_posts/2018-11-01-collegescorecards2.md

 I wanted to explore this question because I was wondering what kind of diversity there was in terms of gender across universities.
 From this graph, it looks like the percent of females is right around 65% across all school across all years.
 While this is a simple graph, it accurately portrays percentage as the y-axis.
 There also don’t appear to be any changes in the number, nor any spikes or valleys worth exploring.

-  - Is there a difference in Median earnings 10 years after entry for predominantly female (65%+) and predominantly male (65%+) schools?
+  - Is there a difference in median earnings 10 years after entry for predominantly female (65%+) vs predominantly male (65%+) schools?

   <div style="text-align:center">
     <img src="{{ site.url }}{{ site.baseurl }}/images/2.college_scorecards/8.female_vs_male1.png" alt="Female vs Male Earnings 10 Years after Entry.">